bitcraze/crazyflie-firmware/docs/functional-areas/crtp/crtp_platform.md

 ## Platform commands

-The first byte describe the command:
+The first byte describes the command:

 | value | Command |
 |-------|---------|